 A FAMILY OF INTELLECTUALS

-After the Communist Party took over the country, Grandfather had to close down his private medical practice.
+After the Communist Party took over the country, Grandfather had to close down his private medical practice, along with all privately owned establishments.
 The government assigned him to be the chief physician in the Navy Hospital.

-On Sundays, two young sailors from the Navy would take Grandfather home in the shiny black sedan.
+During the week, Grandfather did not come home.
+The Navy took care of his daily life.
+On Sundays, two young sailors from the Navy would take Grandfather home in a shiny black sedan.

 Back then, cars were a rarity in China.
+All automobiles were owned by the state.
+Private cars were not allowed.
 When kids saw a car passing by, they would excitedly run after the car until the car disappeared from their sight.
 Grandfather coming home in a beautiful car became a weekly big event for the neighborhood children.

 Our home was in a classical architecture style, referred to as four-in-one style residences.
 It's a key characteristic of Beijing dated from the Ming Dynasty.
 It has four houses facing each direction, surrounding a courtyard, with a red gate and high walls.